wolf29/FTP_Shush_Puppy/README.md

 ========================================
 --- TestCreator.sh Version 0.0.1
 Description: This script creates a test environment by grabbing the jp2 files in a given collection folder and moving them to a testing environment"

+--- ThumbNailer.sh
+Script to create thumbnails using Imagemagick.
+Creates 7% resized jpg files from the jp2 files.
+This works only inside a single folder, and produces a "pretty" filename, i.e., "file00213.jp2" => "file00213.jpg".
+This file also contains a fast and dirty one-liner that works recursively into subdirectories, however it produces ugly filenames, i.e. "file00213.jp2.jpg".

 --- ntest.sh
 Description: This script is a small list-comparison tool